Tomas-Kaiser/node-course/README.md

 To list all dependecies with current installed version, we can run `npm list` or `npm list --depth=0` to see just the dependencies for your app.

+<b>Viewing Registry Info for a Package</b>

+- `npm view mongoose dependencies` to see all version of depenecy which mongoose uses
+- `npm view mongoose versions` to see all existing versions for mongoose